sandyavila/Virtual-Reality-/README.md

 1) Cognitive load: How does VR affect cognitive load between low and high level algebraic math skill tasks?
 2) Performance/Perception: What is the difference in situational awareness (SA) measured by response time and accuracy based upon the algebraic math skill task in VR?
 3) Complexity: How does VR affect how participants handle the difference between low and high level complexity of algebraic math skill tasks?
-4) Practical Application: How does VR help learners understand algebraic skills and their transfer between similar and distinct applications? (between classroom and practical applications)

 ## Methods